 Next time you see one on the corner of some street or highway with a sign begging for spare change or work (which they will rarely do if you offer work) just know that they may be driving a Mercedes when they think you are not looking or drinking or drugging your money away as fast as you can give it.

-Charity does not help Spangers it only enables dysfunction and furthers bad behavior and in the following report from WNBC-TV, it is clear this group is using children.
+Charity does not help Spangers it only enables dysfunction and furthers bad behavior and in reports from WNBC-TV, a group is using children.

 WNBC-TV followed the women for a month and noticed they were accompanied by toddlers and infants as they panhandled on sidewalks and inside subway stations.